Beefycoder/EmojiJournalServer/README.md

 Environment variables for the API need to be configured in your `chart/<your app name>/bindings.yaml` as this file describes how to populate a number of environment variables in the environment of the app from **Kubernetes Secrets** which are config variables like usernames & passwords.
 After this is done and you ensure your app builds and runs correctly you can use `helm install --name <whatever> chart/<your app name>` to deploy your app as a Kubernetes pod.
 I learned to test whether the app is running successfully or not is as simple as using the KituraOpenAPI UI with the deployed instance once you have mapped the Kubernetes port back to your localhost.

 I then learned how to scale a Kubernetes cluster by adding replicas (extremely easy - was really impressed).
 The book seemed to reccommend having 3 replicas at a minumim for triple redundancy when deploying for resilience & availability.
 The next thing I learned was how to add NGINX as what Kubernetes would call an **Ingress Controller**.
 It seems that Kubernetes has a simple built in load balancer that you can use, but in production, you would want to use something like NGINX that provides a high performance load balancer & web proxy.
 NGINX also was used to carry out TLS termination for the project so I learned how to generate a Kubernetes **secret** from the certificate I had in the directory.

+The book also covered how Kitura's SwiftMetrics package provides API's for monitoring data like CPU & memory usage and HTTP responsiveness.
+It also provides built in intergration with [Prometheus](https://prometheus.io) which is an open source monitoring solution that is part of the Cloud Native Computing Foundation projects.
+As Prometheus can integrate easily with a Kubernetes environment and already has a Helm Chart in the Stable Helm Repository, I installed the chart and configured Prometheus to a server port.
+This allowed me to create simple graphs of the resource data the server was using.
+I could see this as being especially useful in calculating costs and anticipating scaling requirements for your app.
+The alerts feature can be useful.
+Grafana is a more comprehensive graphing and dashboard solution that also has a stable Helm Chart avaialbe.
+The book covers setting up an additional Kubernetes pod for it and covers some of the dashboard setup required for monitoring a Kubernetes cluster.

+At the end, the project had a Kubernetes Cluster configured with 3 instances of the emojijournalserver in one pod, an NGINX server as a load balancer & proxy server in a pod, a postgreSQL database in a pod, a prometheus pod & a grafana pod for monitoring.
+Not bad!!

+I learned alot and have found plenty of more places to read up on these technologies since.
+I did have some issues along the way, but managed to get through all of them without exception.
+Some of the issues I experienced along with way can be found on the Ray Wenderlich forums for the book.

 **The remainder of this README has been generated by the Kitura Application**